ggielly/rc2qt/README.md

 ## Licence

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL v3 License.
 See the LICENSE file for details.

 ## Explanation